tsedio/tsed/docs/docs/templating.md

 ---
 meta:
  - name: description
    content: Use template engine with Ts.ED by using decorators.
-Ts.ED is built on top of Express/Koa and use TypeScript language.
+Ts.ED is built on top of Express/Koa and uses TypeScript language.
  - name: keywords
    content: template engine consolidate ts.ed express typescript node.js javascript decorators
 ---